 ‘Yehbut!
 Communication in the age of DevOps’ – Why do we struggle with effectively communicating?
 Why is ‘DevOps’ the wrong label?
 The core collaboration skills named above won’t work without effective communication skills such as ‘active listening’, but many in IT don’t listen to understand, they listen to give an answer!

 3 Reasons DevOps initiatives fail and tips to avoid them – Taken from 400 teams.
 These top 3 tips are confirmed in findings from Gartner ‘The Secret to DevOps success’

 ITIL®4 has finally been launched in response to the demand for more Agile Service Management.
-At the same time we launched our MarsLander II simulation to help support ITIL®4, VeriSM and Agile service management approaches and new ways of working.
+At the same time we launched our MarsLander simulation to help support ITIL®4, VeriSM and Agile Service Management approaches and new ways of working.

 The simulation has already shown how it not only helps translate ITIL®4 theory into practice but can be used to gain buy-in and commitment for ITIL®4 from the DevOps and senior leadership communities, including business leaders!

 Here are some of the initial feedback and findings from some sessions so far.